hello-arun/React-Tutorial/README.md

 ```
 This will create the folder `react-app` with all the depenedencies installed inside it.
 Actually this folder is the react application folder.
 We do all of out code inside this folder.

-To Understand the Structure of `react-app` folder switch to `Chap-10-Introduction`.
+You are now in `Chap-10-Introduction` brach.
+Go to [react-app](./react-app/) folder for further tutorial.

+If you have completed `Chap-10-Introduction` switch to `Chap-20-Create-React-Component` for next tutorial.